Membership Number or E-mail Address

 Previously he was the Chief Executive of the Scottish Qualifications Authority (SQA), from December 2003 to October 2006, following a period as Director of Qualifications.

 He was elected Chair of the Global Accounting Alliance (GAA) in November 2011.
-The GAA has members in 165 countries, and represents a collection of 10 institutes from around the world.
+The GAA has around one million members in 165 countries, and represents a collection of leading institutes from around the world.

 A graduate of the University of Stirling, Anton’s career began as a teacher of Religious Education.
 Before joining the SQA he was Depute Head Teacher at St Margaret Mary’s Secondary School in Glasgow.